rohit252/graphdb/README.md

 	- pip install configparser

-Inside ontotext_new folder, we have two sub-folder (screenshots and graph) and three files (one python file with name csv_to_rdf, another is path.properties file and last is turtle file with name rdf).
+Inside ontotext_new folder, we have two sub-folder (Screenshots and graph) and three files (one python file with name csv_to_rdf, another is path.properties file and last is turtle file with name rdf).

  Inside graph sub-folder we have: